Larissa Jennings

 Objective: To characterize the role of institutions, organizations, and policies (IOP) in reducing new HIV infections and in improving the HIV care continuum in U.S. adolescents and young adults.
 IOP-SLG uses ATN clinical trial data in several U.S. metropolitan areas.

-Strengthening community responses to economic vulnerability and HIV inequities (SeCuRE) (Role: Co-PI, NIH)
+Strengthening community responses to economic vulnerability and HIV inequities (SeCuRE) (Role: Co-PI, NIH, R34)

-Objective: To examine the feasibility and acceptability of a micro-economic intervention to support U.S. women with low economic status to increase employment acquisition and reduce determinants of HIV risk.
+Objective: To examine the feasibility and acceptability of a micro-economic intervention to support U.S. women with low economic status to increase employment acquisition and reduce HIV risk.
 This study uses a feasibility randomized trial design.
+Currently conducting post-study analyses.

 Combined HIV services and microenterprise for equitable and sustained recovery (CHIMES) intervention (Role: Co-I, Gilead)